pranaysuyash/insurance_q/README.md

 - **RAG Service** (Port 8001): FastAPI service for question answering.
     - Provides an endpoint for ingesting processed document data (text blocks) from the OCR service.
     - Uses OpenAI API to generate embeddings (`text-embedding-ada-002` or configurable, e.g., `text-embedding-3-small`) for text blocks.
 This is a core function and requires the `OPENAI_API_KEY`.
+    - Implements a fallback mechanism to a Hugging Face embedding model (e.g., `sentence-transformers/all-mpnet-base-v2`) if the primary OpenAI embedding fails.
+This behavior is configurable.
     - Stores embeddings and metadata in Qdrant.
     - For querying, embeds the user's question using OpenAI, searches Qdrant for relevant context, and uses an OpenAI chat model (e.g., `gpt-3.5-turbo`, `gpt-4o-mini`) to generate answers.
 This also requires the `OPENAI_API_KEY`.
     - Caches RAG query results in Redis.